entando/entando-docs/vuepress/docs/v6.3.2/tutorials/create/ms/generate-microservices-and-micro-frontends.md

     - `Besides JUnit and Jest, which testing frameworks would you like to use?` (Up to you)
     - `Would you like to install other generators from the JHipster Marketplace?` (No)

  4. Next, add an Entity to your microservice and create the corresponding micro frontends.
 In this tutorial, `Conference` is the name of the entity that will be added to the application.
+Remember to replace `ent jhipster` with `jhipster` if you are not using the Entando CLI.

  ``` sh
 ent jhipster entity Conference